Police, Fire and Crime Commissioner elections - Thursday 6 May 2021

 - the deadline to apply for a postal vote is 5pm on Tuesday 20 April, if you wish to apply to vote by post you can request a postal vote request form

-Anybody can apply to vote by post, you do not have to supply a reason.
-Please note, postal votes will be issued 11 days prior to polling day so if you are going to be away before the 24 April you will need to appoint a proxy to vote on your behalf instead.
+Anyone can apply for a postal vote.
+You don't need to give a reason.
+Postal votes will be issued 11 days prior to polling day.
+If you are going to be away before the 24 April, you will need to appoint a proxy to vote on your behalf instead.

 What are the responsibilities of the Police, Fire and Crime Commissioner?